andrewbeng89/IS429AngularTest/README.md

 You can use Nitrous.IO as a testing environment for development.

 1. `cd app`
-2. In the app directory, create a new file `credentials.js`
+2. In the app/ directory, create a new file `credentials.js`
 3. Add `module.exports = {MONGO_PASSWORD:"is429"};` and save
 4. Run the app `node main.js`
 5. Under "Preview" from the IDE, select "Port 3000" to view the app which should look like this: